When it comes to cybersecurity, you might ask: Which is better, a VPN or antivirus software?

 A VPN is a powerful tool for enhancing your privacy, security, and freedom online.
 Here are the reasons why it’s indispensable:

-2. Bypass geo-restrictions: Whether you’re traveling abroad or trying to access region-restricted content, a VPN can unblock any website, streaming platform, and app by routing your connection to a server in another country.
+- Bypass geo-restrictions: Whether you’re traveling abroad or trying to access region-restricted content, a VPN can unblock any website, streaming sites, and apps by routing your connection to a server in another country.

 VPN vs. Antivirus: Key Differences